timwilesbf/timwiles.github.io/README.md

 ## More Information / Donate ##

 Thank you for reading about this project.
-I hope its transparency and simplicity make you as excited as they do me, and that we can see a better future for the world.
+I hope its transparency and simplicity make you as excited as they do me.

-For more information please contact tcwiles@gmail.com
+**For more information** please contact tcwiles@gmail.com

 Or to donate check out the [GoFundMe page](https://www.gofundme.com/f/a-house-for-arthur-before-the-rains-come?utm_source=customer&utm_medium=copy_link&utm_campaign=p_cf+share-flow-1)